Morwenn/cpp-sort/docs/Miscellaneous-utilities.md

 #include <cpp-sort/utility/adapter_storage.h>
 ```

-`adapter_storage` is a wrapper type meant to be used to store a *sorter* in the internals of [[*sorter adapter*|Sorter adapters]] which adapts a single [[*sorter*|Sorters]].
+`adapter_storage` is a wrapper type meant to be used to store a *sorter* in the internals of [*sorter adapter*][sorter-adapters] which adapts a single [*sorter*][sorters].
 One of its goal is to remain an empty type when possible in order to play nice with the parts of the libraries that allow to cast empty sorters to function pointers.
 It provides three different operations:
 * *Construction:* it is constructed with a copy of the wrapped sorter which it stores in its internals.
 If `Sorter` is empty and default-constructible, then `adapter_storage<Sorter>` is also empty and default-constructible.
 * *Sorter access:* a `get()` member function returns a reference to the wrapped sorter with `const` and reference qualifications matching those of the `adapter_storage` instance.
 If `Sorter` is empty and default-constructible, then `get()` returns a default-constructed instance of `Sorter` instead.
 * *Invocation:* it has a `const`-qualified `operator()` which forwards its parameter to the corresponding operator in the wrapped `Sorter` (or in a default-constructed instance of `Sorter`) and returns its result.